Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 In the past, most travelers descended the Masca valley on foot and took a boat from Masca Beach to Los Gigantes to avoid the challenging ascent.
 That’s what we did when we traveled to Masca, Tenerife.
 Unfortunately, the boat option isn’t available right now, so you must complete the entire route on foot.

 There are plans to reopen the pier soon, so when that time comes, you can check here to see which tour companies make the Masca-Los Gigantes trip.
 In this case, you’ll just have to present your boat ticket at the Visitor Center when you start your hike.

 If you’re looking for hotels in Masca, Tenerife, I recommend Sweet Home Masca.
 Located in Masca village among the mountains, it’s the perfect accommodation if you want tranquility.
 Plus, it’s less than 2 miles from the ravine.

 My top recommendation is to bring your own food with you when you do the Masca hike.
 Even so, there are some nearby restaurants that you can visit before starting your route.

-One of those spots is the El Guanche restaurant, which is a good value for the money.
+One of those spots is the El Guanche restaurant, one of the best restaurants in Tenerife, which is a good value for the money.
 It specializes in Canarian cuisine and has vegetarian dishes.
 Two other options are the Chez Arlette restaurant, which serves a varied menu, or the Blanky restaurant, Casa Fidel, where they make delicious empanadas.

 As you can see, the Masca Gorge is one of those places you can’t miss in Tenerife, especially if you love to hike.
 I hope this guide helps you organize your visit!
 If you have any questions, leave me a comment below and I’ll do my best to help.
 Safe travels!